 Provost and Senior Vice Chancellor Ann E. Cudd and Senior Vice Chancellor for Research Rob A. Rutenbar have collaborated to enhance and streamline internal funding opportunities for faculty research while continuing to support high-quality research, scholarship, and creative endeavors.
 The result is a jointly funded large-scale research development fund—the Pitt Momentum Funds.

-The Office of the Provost and the Senior Vice Chancellor for Research are launching an annual Funding Showcase for internally funded interdisciplinary research projects, with the inaugural event taking place in February 2020.
-This showcase will recognize the grantees of the Pitt Momentum Funds and the work of other seed funding program recipients, including the awardees of the Personalized Education Grant and Pitt Seed.
+The Office of the Provost and the Senior Vice Chancellor for Research launched an annual Funding Showcase for internally funded interdisciplinary research projects.
+The inaugural event took place February 24, 2020.
+This showcase provided a platform to recognize the grantees of the restructured Pitt Momentum Funds and the work of other seed funding program recipients, including the awardees of the Personalized Education Grant and Pitt Seed.